401 Certification Assistance

 - Information regarding any other state or federal permits that apply to this project, including, but not limited to: storm water permit number; dewatering permit number; status of Section 7 or Section 10 consultation with the U.S. Fish and Wildlife Service.

-- All applications for water quality certification must include an initial deposit of $1,949
+- All applications for water quality certification must include an application fee in accordance with the current fee schedule.

 - The total fee, including deposit, for issuing a water quality certification, can be determined using the Dredge and Fill Fee Calculator.